 Public Adoption Agencies

-If you choose a private agency for your adoption, you can expect to pay a high premium for their services.
-For example, if you've been matched with a pregnant person through the agency, you may end up paying for the medical and living expenses incurred by that person before the child is born.
+If you choose a private agency for your adoption, you can expect to pay a high premium for its services.
+For example, if you've matched with a birth parent through the agency, you may end up paying for the medical and living expenses incurred by that person before the child is born.

-How much a private agency will charge for adoption is determined by their fee structure.
+The fee structure determines how much a private agency will charge for adoption.
 Some agencies charge a flat fee for each adoption.
 This fee can vary, depending on the age of the child.
-However, according to some sources, adoption through a private agency can cost anywhere between $30,000 and $60,000.
-If you choose to go through a public, state-funded agency for your adoption, you probably won't be required to pay any fees.
+According to some sources, adoption through a private agency can cost anywhere between $30,000 and $60,000.
+If you choose to go through a public, state-funded agency for your adoption, you probably won't have to pay any fees.

-Finally, aside from adoption agency fees, keep in mind that you may still have to hire and pay an attorney to prepare the adoption paperwork, handle a variety of adoption-related legal issues, and appear in court for the actual adoption proceedings.
-Paying an attorney anywhere between $50 and $500 an hour will add to the cost of your adoption.
+Aside from adoption agency fees, remember that you may have to hire an attorney to prepare the adoption paperwork, handle adoption-related legal issues, and appear in court for the adoption proceedings.
+Paying an attorney can cost anywhere between $50 and $500 an hour.

 Waiting Period and Agency Adoptions

 Many adoptive parents don't want their child to go into foster care and often opt for a "legal risk placement."
 This is where the child is placed in the new home despite not having all the necessary consents in place.
-This can be risky, however.
-Under such circumstances, for example, if a birth parent decides not to consent to the adoption, the child will be removed from the adoptive home.
+But this can be risky.
+For example, if a birth parent decides not to consent to the adoption, the child will leave the adoptive home.